epics-containers/dev-e7/README.md

   your bash profile inside the container.
 Includes:
   - autocompletion for git and bash
   - shared bash history with the host
-  - bash prompt with info including git branch
+  - will also execute a personal run commands file if found at
+    - $HOME/.bashrc_dev

 # How to adopt
 - Take a copy of the template project
   - go to https://github.com/epics-containers/vscode-python3-workspace
   - click "Use this template"